mgood7123/prebuilder/README.md

 you are free to modify `Prebuilder` in any way you see fit in order to make it work for your build

-this may include additing additional steps to download and install software that is required for your build to configure itself correctly
+this may include adding additional steps to download and install software that is required for your build to configure itself correctly

 or pushing extra files for distribution